kaleedtc/Privacium/README.md

 - All the contributors who will help make this app better.

 ## Donate
-If you find Privacium valuable, please use any of the following links to sponsor or make a donation:
+If you find Privacium valuable, please consider donating to the project via options below:

 <a href="https://ko-fi.com/Z8Z31RUEUU" target="_blank" rel="noopener noreferrer"> <img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="ko-fi"> </a>